z9luo/BSML-mbeddr/README.md

 	}
 }
 ```
-a simple trigger should be like:
+Trigger code should be like this:
 ```
 int main() {
 	BDS.sm_start();